pedro-abundio-wang/deep-learning/docs/blogs/hyperparameters.md

 ## **Hyperparameter search**

-An important part of any machine learning project is hyperparameter tuning, please refer to the Coursera Deep Learning Specialization ([#2](https://www.coursera.org/learn/deep-neural-network) and [#3](https://www.coursera.org/learn/machine-learning-projects)) for more detailed information.
+An important part of any machine learning project is hyperparameter tuning.
 In other words, you want to see how your model performs on the development set on different sets of hyperparameters.
 There are basically 2 ways to implement this:

 1. Have a python loop over the different set of hyperparameters and at each iteration of the loop, run the `train_and_evaluate(model_spec, params, ...)` function, like